Table of Contents[Hide][Show]

 Secondary fermentation can produce a more acidic version of the tea.
 It’s great for those who want to tame the sweetness or give more texture to the drink.

 - Remove the kombucha starter culture or the SCOBY as well as at least a half cup of the liquid.
 Place the SCOBY on a clean plate.

 - After scooping SCOBY and the liquid, you can now transfer the remaining fluids to another bottle using a woven cloth to make sure you trap the solids.

 - Then, you can create several herbal teas from the original kombucha by adding your favorite flavors.

 - Place the add-in flavors at the bottom of the bottles or jars.

 - Slowly pour the liquids and cover the bottles tightly.

-- Store it between two and 14 days.
-You may shorten the process if the bottles are in room temperature or in a hot area.
+- Store it between two and fourteen days.
+You may shorten the process if the bottles are at room temperature or in a hot area.

-- In the meantime, you can place the SCOBY and the fluid in another glass jar in case you want to brew again.
+- In the meantime, you can place the SCOBY and the fluid in another glass jar in case you want to brew a new batch of kombucha.

 Choosing Your Flavors